DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/sal-version-matrix.md

 </tbody>
 </table>

+Notes:

-INFO: There is also a detailed list of [services available per application](https://developer.atlassian.com/display/DOCS/SAL+Services).
+- There is also a detailed list of [services available per application](https://developer.atlassian.com/display/DOCS/SAL+Services).

-INFO: SAL is bundled with all application versions as shown in the above table.
+- SAL is bundled with all application versions as shown in the above table.
 You do not need to install SAL into any application.

 ##### RELATED TOPICS